regalk13/The_Silent_Side/README.md

 ## Final Notes

-- share how you modified the game.
+- Share how you modified the game.
-- soon on steam and itchio.
+- Soon on steam and itchio.
-- thanks to those who supported
+- Thanks to those who supported